RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Related Work

-Explainable information retrieval~\cite{anand2023explainable,anand2022explainable} has mostly dealt with constructing models that are explainable by design~\cite{leonhardt2021learnt,zhang2021explain} or with approaches that can posthoc (after model training) explain models~\cite{verma2022explaining,Singhexs:2019,singh2020model:fat:pcov}.
-Posthoc approaches for explaining rankers can operate at the global level (model level) or at the local level (per-query).
+Explainable IR~\cite{anand2023explainable} has focused on models that are explainable by design~\cite{leonhardt2021learnt,zhang2021explain} and on approaches that can posthoc (after model training) explain models~\cite{Verma:2019:sigir:lirme,Singhexs:2019,singh2020model:fat:pcov}.
+Posthoc approaches operate at the global level (model level) or at the local level (per-query).
 Global explainability approaches have been used to diagnose ad-hoc neural text rankers with well-understood axioms of text ranking~\cite{rennings2019axiomatic,camara2020diagnosing:axioms,volske2021towards} or to probe pre-trained transformer-based ranking models for ranking abilities~\cite{wallat:2023:ecir:probing}.
-We focus on posthoc feature and local attributions.
+We focus on \emph{posthoc}, \emph{local feature attributions}.